Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Comparison to

 \section{Comparison to \FSMII}

-In this section we address the similarities and differences between the isentropic corona described in this work and the isothermal model prsented in \FSMII.
+We now address the similarities and differences between our isentropic corona described in this work and our isothermal model prsented in \FSMII.

 Starting with the similarities, both models require significant non-thermal support to reproduce the observed OVI column density profile.
-In the isothermal corona, the ratio of total to thermal pressure is independent of radius, with a value of $\alpha \approx 2$.
-In the isentropic model, the ratio varies with radius between $\alp(\rcgm) \approx 3$ and $\alpha(\rsun) \sim 1.5$.
+For isothermal, the ratio of total to thermal pressure is independent of radius, with a value of $\alpha \approx 2$.
+For isentropic, the ratio varies with radius between $\alp(\rcgm) \approx 3$ and $\alpha(\rsun) \sim 1.5$.
 The result of the non-thermal support is that the gas density profiles have shallow slopes, with similar power-law indices, of $0.93$ and $\approx 0.90$, in the isentropic and isothermal models, respectively.
 The extent of the CGM in both models is similar, with $280$ and $250$~kpc, as suggested by the OVI absorption studies of $\sim L^*$ galaxies in the low-redshift Universe.

 The two models differ in several important aspects.
 First are the gas temperature distributions.
 In \FSMII~we included a local (isobaric) lognormal distribution of temperature (and density), but the local mean gas temperature does not vary with radius.
 In our isentropic model, locally, the gas has a single temperature, but it decreases from $\sim 2 \times 10^6$~K at \rsun~to $\tvir \sim 2 \times 10^5$~K at \rcgm.
 The temperature variation results from adopting the adiabatic equation of state, with $T \propto \rho^{\gamma-1}$ and constant entropy.